npm create @wix/new headless

 FlagDescription

---business-name <business-name>Optional.
-The name of your business as it will appear in the Wix dashboard.
-If omitted, the CLI prompts you in interactive mode.
+--business-name <business-name>The name of your business as it will appear in the Wix dashboard.

 --skip-installSkip automatic dependency installation.
 If you set this flag, run npm install manually before starting the project.